Yahwism

-Yahwism, also known as the Israelite religion, was the ancient Semitic religion of ancient Israel and Judah and the ethnic religion of the Israelites.
-The Israelite religion was a derivative of the Canaanite religion and a polytheistic religion that had a pantheon with various gods and goddesses.
+Yahwism, also known as the Israelite religion, was the ancient Semitic religion of the Israelites of ancient Israel and Judah.
+The Israelite religion appears to have been closely related to Canaanite religion, (Note: "Thus, Israelite religion in the settlement period appears strongly rooted in the local Canaanite tradition.") and scholars argue that Israelite religion was not originally monotheistic, instead sharing similar beliefs with its neighbors.
+(Note: "Recent critical accounts provide a more detailed socio-historical context for monotheism’s development and have fewer difficulties in explaining pre-exilic religious practice.
+They do not assume that Israelite religion began with a monotheistic heritage as its core, but instead hold that the early Israelites had similar beliefs to their neighbors in late second millennium Palestine, such as the belief in a small, functional, and differentiated pantheon.")

 The primary deity of the religion and the head of the pantheon was Yahweh, the national god of the kingdoms of Judah and Israel.
-The majority of scholars hold that the goddess Asherah was the consort of Yahweh, though some scholars disagree.
-Following this divine duo were second-tier gods and goddesses, such as Baal, Shamash, Yarikh, Mot, and Astarte, with each having priests and prophets, and numbering royalty among their devotees.
+Some scholars speculate that the goddess Asherah was the consort of Yahweh, though some scholars disagree.
+Evidence from the Bible and archaeology indicates the worship of other gods, such as Baal, Mot, Shamash, and Yarikh.
+(Note: "Both the texts of the HB/OT and the extrabiblical evidence show a strong coincidence for the veneration of El, Baʿal, Mot, Šalim, the moon god Yariḥ, MLK/Milku, and Asherah as YHWH’s consort alongside the national god.")

 The practices of Yahwism included festivals, ritual sacrifices, vow-making, private rituals, and the religious adjudication of legal disputes.
 For most of its history, the Temple in Jerusalem was not the sole or central place of worship dedicated to Yahweh, with many locations throughout Israel, Judah, and Samaria.
 However, it was still significant to the Israelite king, who effectively led the national religion as the worldly viceroy of the national god.

 Yahwism underwent several recontextualizations and redevelopments as the notion of divinities aside from or comparable to Yahweh was gradually degraded by new religious currents and ideas.
 Possibly beginning with the emergence of Israel during the Late Bronze Age, the northern Kingdom of Israel and the southern Kingdom of Judah had a joint religious tradition comprising cultic worship of Yahweh.
 Later theological changes concerning the evolution of Yahweh's status initially remained largely confined to small groups, only spreading to the population at large during the general political turbulence of the 7th and 6th centuries BCE.
-By the end of the Babylonian captivity, Yahwism began turning away from polytheism — or, by some accounts, Yahweh-centric monolatry — and transitioned towards monotheism, and Yahweh was proclaimed the creator deity and the sole deity to be worthy of worship.
+By the end of the Babylonian captivity, monotheism became more intense among the religion of the Israelites, and Yahweh was proclaimed the creator deity and the sole deity to be worthy of worship.
 Following the end of the Babylonian captivity and the subsequent establishment of Yehud Medinata in the 4th century BCE, Yahwism coalesced into what is known as Second Temple Judaism, from which the modern ethnic religions of Judaism and Samaritanism, as well as the Abrahamic religions of Christianity and Islam, would later emerge.